bottlerocket-os/bottlerocket/variants/README.md

 It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).
 This variant is compatible with Kubernetes 1.26, 1.27, and 1.28 clusters.

+### aws-k8s-1.27: Kubernetes 1.27 node

+The [aws-k8s-1.27](aws-k8s-1.27/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
+It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant is compatible with Kubernetes 1.27, 1.28, and 1.29 clusters.

+### aws-k8s-1.27-nvidia: Kubernetes 1.27 NVIDIA node

+The [aws-k8s-1.27-nvidia](aws-k8s-1.27-nvidia/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
+It also includes the required packages to configure containers to leverage NVIDIA GPUs.
+It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).
+This variant is compatible with Kubernetes 1.27, 1.28, and 1.29 clusters.

 ### aws-ecs-1: Amazon ECS container instance

 The [aws-ecs-1](aws-ecs-1/Cargo.toml) variant includes the packages needed to run an [Amazon ECS](https://ecs.aws)